63°F

 ‘I don’t relive bad things’

-Ramsey saw a lot while serving on the Nevada but he doesn’t dwell on unpleasant memories.
+Ramsey saw a lot while serving on the Nevada, but he doesn’t dwell on unpleasant memories.

 “I don’t relive bad things that happen,” said Ramsey.
 “You gotta forget them.”

-One experience did impact him.
+One experience did affect him.

 Before the invasion of Okinawa, he and his chief petty officer — who gave Ramsey the nickname “Redhead” — were watching movies on the top side of the ship.
-“All of a sudden, the projector went black,” he said.
-Then, the sky lit up with an enormous explosion.

 A suicide pilot had hit the Randolph, a carrier ship, killing 25 men and wounding 106, according to the Naval History and Heritage Command.